SwissCovid/swisscovid-doc/README.md

 * QR Code Landingpage: [swisscovid-qr-landingpage](https://github.com/SwissCovid/swisscovid-qr-landingpage)

 ## DP^3T
 The Decentralised Privacy-Preserving Proximity Tracing (DP-3T) project is an open protocol for COVID-19 proximity tracing using Bluetooth Low Energy functionality on mobile devices that ensures personal data and computation stays entirely on an individual's phone.
 It was produced by a core team of over 25 scientists and academic researchers from across Europe.
 It has also been scrutinized and improved by the wider community.
+The core of the design of SwissCovid and some of its protections follow closely the recommendations of the DP-3T project.

 DP^3T is a free-standing effort started at EPFL and ETHZ that produced this protocol and that is implementing it in an open-sourced app and server.